Day 1 – A Road Less Traveled

 I inquired at the front desk about a place to have our vehicle looked at.
 Obviously there was something wrong causing our SUV to slam and skid to a stop.
 They sent me about 500 feet up the road to their mechanic.
 Apparently the rough terrain of the riverbed had cracked one of the brake pads, which caused it to inadvertently lock up and cause the Trooper to slam to a stop.
 He fixed it.
 No cost.
 We were ready for an incredible week ahead!

 Dinner time was nearing.
 We all showered, got cleaned up, and made our way to the main building.
 The concrete sidewalks wound through the maze of cabins.
 Walking past us was a Muslim man, apparently of some stature.
 Behind him were 4 wives walking single file, spaced out about 10 feet apart.
-There were in all black burqas with full veiled face.
+They were in all black burqas with full veiled face.
 We made our way to the main building.
 It was well lit with several people gathered around a couple young Masai warriors who were doing traditional dances – one dance to prepare for the lion hunt, one dance of victory after the lion hunt.
 Brilliant red robes, colors in their hair, spears in hand, and sandals on their feet.
 They were tall, lean, and muscular.
 They spoke English with all the guests, but spoke Swahili with us.
 We had met them during check-in and they knew we could understand them.
 They shouted and jumped.
 They would jump straight up with little effort, springing several feet into the air.
 After about 20 minutes we made our way into the dining area.

 We had paid only $7 per night for our lodging and dinner.
 We weren’t sure what kind of meal we would be getting for that price.
 The host asked us to follow him, taking us to the formal dining room.
 It was elegant.
-White linen table cloths with napkins folded and creased on our plates, crystal goblets, 5 china dishes per place setting, and 11 different pieces of silverware placed perfectly on each side and above our plates.
-We were receiving the same meal as all of the other “full-price quests” – we were getting the $300 treatment.
+White linen table cloths with linen napkins folded and creased on our plates, crystal goblets, 5 china dishes per place setting, and 11 different pieces of silverware placed perfectly on each side and above our plates.
+We were receiving the same meal as all of the other “full-price quests” – we were getting the $440 treatment.
 Management did not distinguish between “resident” guests and tourist pricing.
 Salads and bread were paraded out by multiple servers, followed by soups, followed by the main course of Beef Wellington.
 I wasn’t sure which utensil to use with what portion of the meal.
 How do you use 11 different pieces?
 I don’t recall our dessert, surprisingly.
 I was still in awe of our main course, the hospitality of our hosts, the parade of servers, and the knowledge that we had journeyed into an experience far beyond our expectations.
 Traci and I decided the next few nights we would order a light “kid’s meal” earlier in the evening for the girls, put them to bed, then make our way to the dining hall for our fancy dinner date.
 A local guard would watch over our cabin while we ate like royalty.
 To this day, those 4 dinners we ate at Ol Tukai were the most elegant and elaborate meals we have ever eaten.
 Each night of fish, chicken, or beef were masterfully prepared, and the presentation was divine.

 Day 2 – Elephants and Baboons